 Except as may be directed by Council or when approved in the Operating Budget, no member is empowered to make purchases in the name of the Society or in any way financially obligate the Society.

-The Director of Finance and/or Vice-President (Operations) shall present Pre-Actuals to Council before the new Executive is elected.
+The Director of Finance and/or Vice-President (Finance & Administration) shall present Pre-Actuals to Council before the new Executive is elected.
 The purpose of the Pre-Actuals shall be to inform Council of the financial situation of the Society mid-way through the academic year.
 Additionally, presentation of Pre-Actuals may allow for reallocations of funds previously budgeted for yet no longer needed.
 The Pre-Actuals will include:

 Comparison of spending to date with budgeted amounts.